 For many years, Native people have been silenced, their stories set aside, hidden, or drowned out.
 That’s why it’s especially critical to read stories about Native characters, told in Native voices.
 What’s equally important is to showcase contemporary Native texts centering Native people in the here and now.

-Join us for a webinar on Thursday, November 12 at 4:00 PM ET as we discuss high-quality, #ownvoices and contemporary Native literature, classroom applications, and ways to make sure that you are teaching about modern Native history authentically and accurately in your relevant setting.
+Join us for a webinar on Thursday, November 12 at 4:00 PM ET as we discuss high-quality, contemporary Native literature, classroom applications, and ways to make sure that you are teaching about modern Native history authentically and accurately in your relevant setting.

 Authors Traci Sorell (Indian No More), and Carla Messinger (When the Shadbush Blooms), will share their insights, experiences and knowledge about their writing processes, tips and strategies for selecting quality Native literature, and applicable classroom activities.